Benugo Privacy Notice

 (e) law enforcement agencies in connection with any investigation to help prevent unlawful activity; and

 (f) third parties to whom we may choose to sell, transfer or merge parts of our business or our assets.
 Alternatively, we may seek to acquire other businesses or merge with them.
-IF a change happens to our business, then the new owners may use your personal data in the same way as set out in this Privacy Notice.
+If a change happens to our business, then the new owners may use your personal data in the same way as set out in this Privacy Notice.

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.
-If you would like any more information about the third parties which we work with to provide our services to you, please contact us on the contact details provided later in this Privacy Notice.
+If you would like any more information about the third parties which we work with to provide our services to you, please contact us on the contact details provided in this Privacy Notice.

-how we ask for Consent
+How we ask for consent

 In those cases where we need your consent to hold and process your personal data, we will ask you to check a box on any form requiring consent (except when subscribing to our newsletter via our website, when we will ask you to click on subscribe).
-By checking these boxes you are confirming that you have been informed as to why we are collecting the information, how this information will be used, for how long the information will be kept, who else will have access to this information and what are your rights as a data subject (all of which is set out in this Privacy Notice).
+By checking these boxes, you are confirming that you have been informed as to why we are collecting the information, how this information will be used, for how long the information will be kept, who else will have access to this information and what are your rights as a data subject (all of which is set out in this Privacy Notice).

 How we keep your personal data secure

-To protect your information we have policies and procedures in place to make sure that only authorised personnel can access the information, that information is handled and stored in a secure and sensible manner, and all systems that can access the information have the necessary security measures in place.
+To protect your information, we have policies and procedures in place to make sure that only authorised personnel can access the information, that information is handled and stored in a secure and sensible manner, and all systems that can access the information have the necessary security measures in place.

-All employees, contractors and sub-contractors receive the necessary training and resources to ensure they understand their responsibilities in relation to all of our policies and procedures.
+All employees, contractors and sub-contractors receive the necessary training and resources to ensure they understand their responsibilities in relation to all our policies and procedures.